-Gunvor Sihm trained at the Royal Danish Academy of Music, from where she graduated in 2014 under Professor Serguei Azizian.
-Before that Gunvor studied 2 years at San Francisco Conservatory of Music with Ian Swensen.
+Gunvor Sihm trained at the Royal Danish Academy of Music in Copenhagen, from where she graduated in 2014 under Professor Serguei Azizian.
+Before that she studied 2 years at San Francisco Conservatory of Music with Ian Swensen.
 Gunvor Sihm has won several prizes, among others the prestigious Van Hauen’s Music Prize 2011, the Eigil Harby Foundation’s scholarship in 2015 and Gladsaxe Music Prize 2018.
-From 2011-15 Gunvor played in the 1st violins of Copenhagen Phil, until she won the position as 2nd Concertmaster for the 2nd violins of the Danish National Symphony Orchestra.
-Gunvor was a soloist with among others Odense Symphony Orchestra, Aarhus Symphony Orchestra, Tivoli Copenhagen Phil, Danish National Chamber Orchestra and, on several occasions, Copenhagen Phil.
+From 2011-15 she played in the 1st violins of Copenhagen Phil, until she won the position as 2nd Concertmaster for the 2nd violins of the Danish National Symphony Orchestra.
+She was a soloist with among others Odense Symphony Orchestra, Aarhus Symphony Orchestra, Tivoli Copenhagen Phil, Danish National Chamber Orchestra and, on several occasions, Copenhagen Phil.